UNSW-Redback-Racing/AV-NMP-Simulations/README.md

 ![image](https://user-images.githubusercontent.com/29827456/135519224-f6b87991-9567-4039-b218-d686c49ecabc.png)

 In order to add a vehicle to the simulator, you'll have to setup the model's skeleton and mesh.
 The skeleton has to be binded to each wheel properly.
-The instructions for this along with the base skeleton (in a rar file) can be found here: https://carla.readthedocs.io/en/0.9.12/tuto_A_add_vehicle/
+The instructions for this along with the base skeleton (in a .rar file) can be found here: https://carla.readthedocs.io/en/0.9.12/tuto_A_add_vehicle/